jackharbon/walkerrr-mobile-app/README.md

 ### <u>Disclaimer</u>

 `This app was created as a final Northcoders Software Developer Bootcamp team project.
-All Rights Reserved.`
+All Rights Reserved for Northcoders.`

 Wallkerrr is a mobile application for the active outdoor amateur athlete who is looking for other people to exercise with.
 After login the user can: